A Gamma Distribution Hypothesis for Prime $k$-tuples: Abstract

 \section{Abstract}

 We conjecture average counting functions for prime $k$-tuples based on a gamma distribution hypothesis for prime powers.
-The conjecture is closely related to the Hardy-Littlewood conjecture for $k$-tuples.
-Possessing average counting functions along with the exact functions introduced in \cite{LA1} allows to implicitly define pertinent $k$-tuple zeta functions.
+The conjecture is closely related to the Hardy-Littlewood conjecture for $k$-tuples but yields better estimates.
+Possessing average counting functions along with their corresponding exact counting functions allows to implicitly define pertinent $k$-tuple zeta functions.
 The $k$-tuple zeta functions in turn allow construction of $k$-tuple analogs of explicit formulae.
+If the zeros of the (implicitly defined) $k$-tuple zeta can be determined, the explicit formulae should yield a (dis)proof of the $k$-tuple analog of the prime number theorem.